matloff/R-vs.-Python-for-Data-Science/README.md

 This will cause some disruption, but nothing too elaborate.

 By contrast, R is rapidly devolving into two mutually unintelligible dialects, ordinary R and the Tidyverse.
-Sadly, this is a conscious effort by a commercial entity that has come to dominate the R world, RStudio.
-I know and admire the people at RStudio, but a commercial entity should not have such undue influence on an open-source project.
-In addition, it is causing tension among some leaders in the R world, which is very troubling to me.
+I, as a seasoned R programmer, cannot read Tidy code, as it calls numerous Tidyverse functions that I don't know.
+Conversely, as one person in the Twitter discussion of this document noted (approvingly), "One can code in the Tidyverse while knowing very little R."

+Note:  In using the term "Tidyverse," I am not including pre-existing projects by Hadley Wickham, e.g. ggplot2 (which I use a lot) and dplyr.
+Instead, I am referring to things such as tibbles and pipes.

 It might be more acceptable if the Tidyverse were superior to ordinary R, but in my opinion it is not.
 It makes things more difficult for